garethjevans/devops-playground-tutorial/README.md

 For this workshop we are going to utilise Google Cloud Shell to create our Jenkins X cluster on top of GKE.
 We have two options available to us for getting access to Google Cloud Shell.

+## Option 1: Use the devops playground sandbox account

+Use the DevOps playground sandbox account.

-## Option 1: Register for a GCP Trial account (Recommended)
+## Option 2: Register for a GCP Trial account (Recommended)

 Google offer a trial account with $300 of free credit.
 You will require a Credit / Debit card to sign up but this will not be charged.
 To sign up follow [these instructions](https://cloud.google.com/free/).

-## Option 2: Use the devops playground sandbox account

-TODO

-* Hub CLI

-# Launch Cloud Shell
+### Launch Cloud Shell

 Navigate to the [Google Cloud Console](https://console.cloud.google.com/).
 Once you have logged in, click on the Activate Cloud Shell button in the top right of the screen.